EIT-team/Stroke_EIT_Dataset/readme.md

 -----

 ## Example Mesh & Electrode coordinates
-An example tetrahedral mesh is included in the `resources` folder, which is representative the of the type used in the UCL group in other [studies 10.1088/0967-3334/37/6/879]((http://dx.doi.org/10.3390/s17020280)).
+An example tetrahedral mesh is included in the `resources` folder, which is representative the of the type used in the UCL group in other [studies](http://dx.doi.org/10.3390/s17020280).
 The electrode positions are given both as nominal X, Y, Z coordinates and in the [EEG 10-10 system](http://www.ncbi.nlm.nih.gov/pubmed/11275545).

 These can be visualised using the code `./resources/show_HASU_mesh.m`
 ![ExampleMesh](https://raw.githubusercontent.com/EIT-team/Stroke_EIT_Dataset/master/example_figures/ExampleMesh.png)